 Professional development can take many forms, and Hendrix celebrates the diverse ways in which Faculty can enrich their scholarly lives.
 Below is an alphabetical list detailing common forms of professional development.
-Typically, faculty will participate in several of these activities, ensuring that at least some of their professional development activities extend beyond the immediate Hendrix community through engagement with their disciplines, the larger academic profession, or other external venues.
+Typically, faculty participate in several of these activities, ensuring that at least some of their professional development activities extend beyond the immediate Hendrix community through engagement with their disciplines, the larger academic profession, or other external venues.
 The list is meant to be representative, not exhaustive.

 - artistic performances appropriate to one’s discipline (such as recitals or plays);